gyorilab/emmaa/doc/dashboard/model_queries.rst

 If a user subscribes to a query, they are also signed up for daily email updates that will be sent out if there is an update to any of the subscribed queries.
 An update to a query is defined as there being a change in the associated model that answers the query.
+The email lists the updates by query type, query, model and model type.
+If are no updates for one of the query types, only the query type that has any updates will be shown.
+For static queries, a direct link to the detailed query results is provided.

 .. figure:: ../_static/images/email_notification.png
   :align: center
   :figwidth: 100 %

-  *An example of an email notification for a query, in this case for the query Activation(FLT3, KRAS) of the Ras Machine model.
+  *An example of an email notification for a query.
+Here, an update to the query Activation(FLT3, KRAS) of the Ras Machine model of the PyBEL model type is shown under "static queries".
 The unsubscribe link at the bottom links out to the unsubscribe page (see below).*

 Unsubscribing From Query Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~